Are you taking the proper measures to adequately prepare for your online PALS exam? Before you begin, read through this article to make sure.

 - Post-Resuscitation Algorithm

 Aside from the algorithms, learning and memorizing the medications and dosages commonly used in PALS emergency situations will be one of the most time-consuming aspects of your preparation.
 It is also helpful to know a bit more about each medication (cautions, general facts, etc.) to fully grasp the purpose of each specific drug.
 These are a few of the PALS medications you should be familiar with:

 Many PALS questions you’ll encounter during your exam will present you with a certain scenario, and ask you to determine the correct procedures to treat the situation.
 Memorizing the recommended procedures, algorithms, medications will go a long way towards your ability to master the PALS case scenarios.

 PALS Course Material

-Most websites will provide PALS course manual for you to study once initially signing up for the course.
+Most websites will provide a PALS course manual for you to study upon initially signing up for the course.
 This manual should be used as your go-to study guide to help you prepare for your online PALS Certification or Recertification exam.
 I cannot speak for every individual PALS course manual out there, but most will contain all of the material you will be tested on – including the algorithms, medications, ECGs, and more.